jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792523&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>This was another teaching of my grandfather, that knowledge that is withheld is of no value, knowledge is meant to be shared. [&hellip;] If you share it, it won&rsquo;t be lost.</blockquote>
+<blockquote>&ldquo;This was another teaching of my grandfather, that knowledge that is withheld is of no value, knowledge is meant to be shared. [&hellip;] If you share it, it won&rsquo;t be lost.&rdquo;</blockquote>

 "Now having said that," he added with a laugh, "don't ask me about my favourite fishing hole because I'm not going to tell you."